-Workers in this group will be given a "Safer Working Practice" booklet.
-All staff will be made aware of the increased vulnerability and risk of abuse of certain groups, including disabled and SEN children, looked-after children and young carers.
+Workers in this group will be provided with the EFL Guide to Safer Working Practice document.
+All staff will be made aware of the increased vulnerability and risk of abuse of certain groups, including disabled and SEN children, a child who's looked after and young carers.